Select a program of interest and we’ll connect you with trade schools that match your goals.

 Note: While Arkansas does not require certification, having it greatly improves your job prospects.

-These schools are known for accredited training, job placement help, and strong local reputations.
+These schools are known for accredited training, career services help, and strong local reputations.

 When comparing Arkansas medical assistant schools, pay attention to: